5 Written questions

 - a travel throughout the body

-- c Steroids
+- c exocrine glands

-5 Multiple Choice Questions
+5 Multiple choice questions

-- exocrine glands
+- endocrine glands

 - activates or represses them

-- the receptors
+- the target cells

-5 True/False Questions
+5 True/False questions

 What is it called when the number of receptors made by the cell are increased or decreased → True